FurryCoders/falocalrepo-server/README.md

 All other strings are considered search terms.

-The search uses the `@any` field by default, allowing to do general searches without specifying a field.
+The search uses the `@any` field by default for submissions and journals, allowing to do general searches without specifying a field.
+When searching users, `@username` is the default field.

 Search terms that are not separated by a logic operator are considered _AND_ terms (i.e. `a b c` -> `a & b & c`).